crcn/tandem-old/docs/marketing/propositions.md

 #### Brainstorm points

-- Perfect visual QA testing platform
+- Fast visual QA
   - See *every* state of your application before it goes to production

-- Realtime cross-browser testing
+- realtime cross-browser testing
   - Test your visual code against an *unlimited* set of browsers while you're writing code.

-- Collaborative
+- Collaboration
   -

 - Extensible